nr91/Machine-Learning-and-Medicine/entity_embeds_derm.md

 ![](catembed_Derm_files/figure-markdown_github/unnamed-chunk-2-1.png)

-It appears **Age** has some missing variables - let's drop this feature.
+It appears **Age** has some missing variables - we will drop this feature.
 We will also drop **family.history** since the majority of the cases have no family history.

 ``` r
 # Drop age and family history
 data <- data %>% select(-c(Age, family.history))
 ```

-<br> Now we are finished preprocessing our dataset.
-We will split the data into a train (80%) and test set (20%).
+<br> Now that we are finished preprocessing our dataset, we will split the data into a train (80%) and test set (20%).
 We will also separate the features (x) from the label (y).
 We have 6 label classes (1 through 6), but because python uses zero-based-numbering, we will subtract 1 from the label vectors.
 We also obtain a list of the number of unique levels for each feature which we will use for creation of the embeddings.

 ``` r
 # Set seed